MelchizedekTP/CA_Assignment_1/Q1/Readme.md

 # P1
-## Common set up for both B1,B2 problems
+## Common set-up for both B1,B2 problems
 ### Isolating cpu core
 Note: These commands are specific to Linux distributions